splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 You can apply :term:`analytics` to the time series on this plot.
 When you click :strong:`Add Analytics`, a list of available functions displays.
 Splunk Observability Cloud supports not only basic function, such as :ref:`Sum<sum>`, :ref:`Count<count>`, and :ref:`Mean<mean>`, but also more powerful functions like :ref:`Percentile<percentile>`, :ref:`Timeshift<timeshift>`, :ref:`Top/Bottom<top-bottom>`, and :ref:`Exclude<exclude>`.
 Hover over a function to see a brief description.

-.. tip:: Some analytics functions have the same name as certain rollup types, but they work in very different ways.
+.. note:: Some analytics functions have the same name as certain rollup types, but they work in very different ways.
 For information on how rollups and analytics work together, see :ref:`rollups-analytics-interactions`.

 If you know the name of the analytics function you want to apply, type it into the :strong:`Analytics` field.
 Splunk Observability Cloud provides type-ahead search to show you a list of terms that match.
 Alternatively, scroll and choose a function from the list.
 If you apply a function, it displays as a token.